raspberrypilearning/av-e-card/en/step_2.md

 title: Recording webcam video on macOS

 ---
-- Open up QuickTime player from your application menu.
+- Go to your **Applications** menu and open QuickTime Player.

 ![image showing menu of apps on macOS with QuickTime player selected](images/quicktime.png)

-- Click on `File` > `New Movie Recording`, then allow access to the camera when prompted.
+- Click on **File** > **New Movie Recording**, then allow access to the camera when prompted.

 ![image showing prompt to allow camera access](images/allow_cam_macOS.png)

-- Once you are finished you can save or export your video, and it should appear on your desktop.
+- Once you have finished, you can save or export your video, and it should appear on your desktop.

 --- /collapse ---